isomerpages/moe-wellingtonpri/_useful-links/General/School Information.md

 CCA Day is on Friday.

 All students should report to school by 7:30am to attend the flag-raising ceremony.
 Students will be considered late if they report after 7:30am.
-Formal lessons will start at 7:45am.
-All Primary 1 parents who are picking up their children on the first and second days of school are requested to arrive at the designated waiting areas 15 mins before dismissal.
 <br>

 --------